YH-Chen1225/Text-Mining-DisneyPlus/README.md

-# Sentiment_Analysis_DisneyPlus
+# Social Media Analysis of Disney Plus

 ![image](Disney_Plus.jpg)

-In this analysis project, we mainly focus on people's reaction of the releasing series called "The Mandalorian", the following story of the "StarWar"
-We obtain the resources from channel including Youtube, Twitter and Forum(Reddit).
+This project is aiming at conducting a comprehensive analysis of Disney Plus from social media perspectives.
+The analysis has been done in the following sub-sectors: Real-time reaction according to the recent release of the Movie or series.
+Moreover, a sentiment analysis will be conducted from the text on Twitter, YouTube, and Reddit.
+On top of that, we will analyze the impact of influencers' opinions on the platform and offer feasible improvements to the streaming platform.

-The following content is included in the analysis:
+To be more specific, following tasks has been done in the project
 - Sentiment analysis(Finding out that in general people's reaction are positive, negative or neutral)
 - Word Bagging(Counting each word showing up times in each channel and print the top ten words showing most of times)
 - Word Cloud(Visualizing the counting words, the bigger the word is, the more times it shows up)
 - Word Tagging(The proportion of each type of words be mentioned, like people's name, location name or others.
-- Network Analysis(What is the relationship between users, for example who retweet whose messages)
+- Network Analysis(What is the relationship between users, influencers, for example who retweet whose messages)
 ![image](Disney_Plus_tableofcontent.jpg)

 This Project is written by Alexane Evrard, Carole Verger, Me, Chien Lin Huang, Federico Urena, Thierry Cloe.